-Jeroen is currently working for his own company, Massar Networking, performing advanced network research and development for a variety of international customers amongst which Internet Systems Consortium (ISC), Defence Advanced Research Agency's (DARPA), National Cyber-Forensics & Training Alliance (NCFTA), SRI International and Farsight Security.
-The prime product is Mesyx which provides secure group communications.
+Before, he worked independently for a variety of companies performing advanced network research and development for a variety of international customers amongst which Internet Systems Consortium (ISC), Defence Advanced Research Agency's (DARPA), National Cyber-Forensics & Training Alliance (NCFTA), SRI International and Farsight Security.

-Topics of work for Jeroen include computer security and networking (DNS, IPv6, anonymity, Internet censorship, monitoring and routing), virtualisation and distributed large scale storage technologies.
+Topics of work for Jeroen include computer security and networking (Load Balacing, DNS, IPv6, anonymity, Internet censorship, monitoring, BGP, RPKI and routing), virtualisation and distributed large scale storage technologies.

 Jeroen is part of the Ops-Trust Sysadmin Team where he aids in maintaining the cluster of servers for the main instance and implements new features to help the Operational Security community better do their jobs.
 One other major task is the development of the Mesyx powered Trident secure portal used by the community.